pyrra-dev/pyrra/README.md

 #### Why not use Grafana in this particular use case?

-Right now we could have simply used Grafana indeed.
-In the next releases we plan to add more interactive features to give you a lot better context when coming up with new SLOs.
+Right now we could have used Grafana indeed.
+In upcoming releases, we plan to add more interactive features to give you better context when coming up with new SLOs.
 This is something we couldn't do with Grafana.

 #### Do I still need Grafana?